DoxyPEP

 are breast or chest feeding

-Studies have proven DoxyPEP is effective in reducing STI risk among men who have sex with men, trans women and other gender-diverse people born with a penis.
+This approach has been shown to help lower STI risk among men who have sex with men, trans women, and other gender-diverse people born with a penis.

 Doxycycline can cause nausea, but taking it with food can help this.
 Don't lie down for 30 minutes after taking it.